eucalyptus/euca-demo/doc/install-hp-pal20a-1-manual.md

 11. Configure packet routing

+    This configuration is needed on a Node Controller, and used here as this environment has a single host for all components.
+When fully distributed, we must also configure packet routing on the Cluster Controller, but in that case only the first statement below is needed.

     ```bash
     sed -i -e '/^net.ipv4.ip_forward = 0/s/=.*$/= 1/' /etc/sysctl.conf
     sed -i -e '/^net.bridge.bridge-nf-call-iptables = 0/s/=.*$/= 1/' /etc/sysctl.conf